How To Love Yourself: Try Being Okay With Yourself First

 On days when loving yourself seems impossible, where do you turn?

-There is nothing wrong with taking a more neutral stance.
+There is nothing wrong with taking a more neutral stance about how you feel.
 In fact, I believe that learning how to be okay with yourself is one of the most daring acts of self-love you can practice.

 It’s like having a foundational core of acceptance within yourself.
 Both on good days and on bad days.